 Let's start from tangent of our curve, which can be obtained by differentiating curve equation.

-This is the vector which points along the curve (along T-line on the figure).
+This is the vector that points along the curve (along T-line on the figure).

 We can rotate it clockwise 90 degrees and get normal vector which points along N-line.